Gangstas

 Be careful what you wish for, as the saying goes.

-I fished three days with Mike Torres – a low key, hardworking flats-man with superb fishing skills and an uncanny ability to guide his anglers just right – not too much, but not too little, and I learned a lot from him.
+I fished three days with Mike Torres – a low key, hardworking flats-man with superb fishing skills and an uncanny ability to guide his anglers just right – not too much . . . not too little, and I learned a lot from him.
 On the ride down-river on day-1 Mike asked, “Want to try for snook today?”
 I said, “I’d love to!”
 “We’ll go later in the day when the water’s low . . . when they come out.”
 That’s all he said.
 I knew so little about snook fishing I really didn’t know what he meant.
 But I was content with his confidence, believing it would all make sense to me “later in the day”.

 Mike T